Steven Tilley

-Tilley was elected Speaker on November 4, 2010 after the Republicans picked up 17 seats in the 2010 election.
+Tilley was elected Speaker on November 4, 2010, after the Republicans picked up 17 seats in the 2010 election.
 On December 13, 2010, five weeks after being elected Speaker, Tilley altered his campaign committee in order to run for Lieutenant Governor of Missouri in 2012.

 Background and education

 Education

 A 1989 graduate of Perryville High School in Perryville, Missouri, Tilley received a Bachelor of Science degree from Southeast Missouri State University in 1994 and received his Doctorate of Optometry from the University of Missouri-St. Louis School of Optometry in 1998.

-Marriage and Family Life
+Personal life

 Tilley lives in Perryville.
 He has two children: Kourtney and Korrin.
-Tilley and his wife Kellie filed for divorce on September 14, 2011 after 18 years of marriage.
-The divorce was cited as a reason for him dropping out of the lieutenant governor race as well as resigning in August 2012 as speaker of the Missouri House five months before his term expired.
+Tilley and his wife Kellie filed for divorce on September 14, 2011, after 18 years of marriage.

-Group Memberships
+Group memberships

 Tilley is a member of the Perryville Optimist Club, Missouri Right to Life, National Rifle Association, Missouri Optometric Association, American Optometric Association, N.F.I.B. and the Missouri Chamber of Commerce.
 He is also a CHAMPS mentor and attends Immanuel Lutheran Church of Perryville.